Gibbs point process approximation: Total variation bounds using Stein's method: Couplings of spatial birth--death processes

 If $G_j=1$, set $Z_\xi(T_j)=Z_\xi(T_{j-1})+B_{\xi,j}\delta_{Y_j}$ and $Z_\eta(T_j)=Z_\eta(T_{j-1})+B_{\eta,j}\delta_{Y_j}$.
-If $G_j=0$, set $Z_\xi(T_j)=Z_\xi(T_{j-1})-\one\{U_j \in Z_\xi(T_{j-1})\} \hbit \delta_{U_j}$ and $Z_\eta(T_j)=Z_\eta(T_{j-1})-\one\{U_j \in Z_\eta(T_{j-1})\} \hbit \delta_{U_j}$.
+If $G_j=0$, set $Z_\xi(T_j)=Z_\xi(T_{j-1})-\mathbh{1}\{U_j \in Z_\xi (T_{j-1})\} \delta_{U_j}$ and $Z_\eta(T_j)= Z_\eta (T_{j-1})- \mathbh{1}\{U_j \in Z_\eta(T_{j-1})\} \delta_{U_j}$.

-In the special case where $\lambda(x\mvert \xi)$ does not depend on the configuration $\xi$, i.e.\ the time-reversible distribution is the Poisson distribution with intensity function $\lambda$, our construction reduces to the coupling used in \cite{bb92}.
+In the special case where $\lambda(x\mvert\xi)$ does not depend on the configuration $\xi$, that is, the time-reversible distribution is the Poisson distribution with intensity function~$\lambda$, our construction reduces to the coupling used in \citet{bb92}.